afeezazeez/cart-analytics/README.md

 - An api for users to add an item to basket
 - An api for users to remove an item from basket
 - An api for users to checkout after adding items to basket
+- An aoi for an admin to view all list of products that were added to cart but removed before checkout

 ## Running the App
 To run the App, you must have: